 Understanding Whole Life Insurance and Cash Value

-Before getting into the basic practical details of policy loans, let’s briefly review what Whole Life Insurance is and how the Cash Value component works.
-Whole Life Insurance is a permanent life insurance policy that covers you for your entire life as long as premiums are paid.
-One of its more unique features is the cash value it builds over time, which you can access through a policy loan.
+Before we dive into the basic details on how Whole Life Policy Loans actually work, let’s quickly recap what Whole Life Insurance is, and how the Cash Value piece operates.
+Defined: Whole Life Insurance is a permanent life insurance policy that remains in effect for your entire life, provided premiums are paid.
+Its more unique feature is the cash value it builds over time, which you can access with a policy loan.

 What is the Whole Life Insurance Cash Value?